We use cookies to make your experience better. Learn more about how and why.

 Sometimes the alerts are spot-on.
 Sometimes they’re hilariously wrong.

-Either way, they give you what small teams need most: a timely, relevant excuse to be human.
+Either way, they give you what growing fundraising teams need most: a timely, relevant excuse to be human.

 What is Google Alerts, and why does it actually help donor stewardship?